MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 It's a good practice to avoid unnecessary complexity in your solution architecture.
 The more complexity you introduce, the harder it is to reason about your architecture.
 Complex architectures are harder to operate, harder to secure, and are often less performant.

-## Key tradeoffs
+## Understand tradeoffs

-Deciding on the best deployment architecture for your requirements means that you need to consider tradeoffs.
+Most solutions can be designed in many different ways.
+Each approach has advantages and disadvantages.
+To select the best deployment architecture for your requirements, you need to consider the tradeoffs.

+When you consider regions and availability zones, *data replication* is a common

 For example, consider how data replication works.
 Suppose you're considering deploying a workload